 can show what type of germ caused the infection.
 This helps doctors choose the best

 A doctor might think there's an infection if there is pain, swelling, warmth, or

 redness around the wound, or if the drainage looks like pus.
 Wound infections can

-general ill feeling, especially if the infection spreads or has been present for a
+and a general ill feeling, especially if the infection spreads or has been present

 How Should We Prepare for a Wound Drainage Culture?